Inference for the Case Probability in High-dimensional Logistic Regression: Introduction

-The papers \citep{belloni2014high,farrell2015robust, chernozhukov2018double} studied inference for treatment effects in high-dimensional regression models while the current paper focuses on inference for a different quantity, the case probability.
-The papers \citep{sur2019modern,sur2019likelihood} studied inference in high-dimensional logistic regression and focused on the regime where the dimension $p$ is a fraction of the sample size $n$.
+\citet{belloni2014high,farrell2015robust, chernozhukov2018double} studied inference for treatment effects in high-dimensional regression models while the current paper focuses on inference for a different quantity, the case probability. \citet{sur2019modern,sur2019likelihood} studied inference in high-dimensional logistic regression and focused on the regime where the dimension $p$ is a fraction of the sample size $n$.
 The current paper considered the regime allowing for the dimension $p$ being much larger than the sample size $n$ with imposing additional sparsity conditions on $\beta$.

-Another related work is the iterated re-weighted least squares (IRLS) \citep{fox2015applied}, which is the standard technique used to maximize the log-likelihood of the logistics modeling.
+Another related work is the iterated re-weighted least squares (IRLS) \citep{fox2015applied}, which is the standard technique used to maximize the likelihood of the logistic model.
 The weighting is used in IRLS to facilitate the optimization problem.
 In contrast, the weighting used in the current paper is to facilitate the bias-correction for the statistical inference.